holochain-open-dev/profiles/docs/setup.md

 You can read more about how to initialize the shoelace theme [here](https://shoelace.style/getting-started/themes?id=activating-themes).

+---

 That's it!
-You can spend some time now to take a look at [which elements are available](?path=/docs/frontend-elements-create-profile--docs).
+You have now integrated both the backend and the frontend for the profiles module.

 # Example